ribenssen/value-maker/README.md

 # value-maker
-project for building an ecosystem promoting the digitalization of enterprises and administrations by leveraging value-added solutions
+project for building an ecosystem promoting the digitalization of enterprises and public administrations by leveraging value-added solutions and composing value-chains.